erinpatrickdunn/strataract-completion-hypothesis/papers/Paper_A_Draft_2_0.md

 ## 6.4 The Equivalence Principle

-E�tvös experiments constrain composition-dependent accelerations to below 10⁻¹³ of g.
+Eötvös experiments constrain composition-dependent accelerations to below 10⁻¹³ of g.
 The framework is not ruled out because η differential between laboratory test masses is small, both objects occupy the same local field, and nonlinear field saturation suppresses the coupling differential at terrestrial field densities.
 A formal quantitative demonstration remains an open requirement.

 ## 6.5 Formal Status: Closed Challenges